 Seller: Greenworld Books, Arlington, TX, U.S.A.

-Condition: good.
-Fast Free Shipping â" Good condition book with a firm cover and clean, readable pages.
-Shows normal use, including some light wear or limited notes highlighting, yet remains a dependable copy overall.
-Supplemental items like CDs or access codes may not be included.
-Seller Inventory # GWV.0465010210.G
+Condition: very_good.
+Fast Free Shipping â" Very Good condition book with a firm cover and clean pages.
+Shows normal use and some light wear or limited notes markings.
+A solid, nice copy to enjoy.
+Seller Inventory # GWV.0465010210.VG